 One negative of the Firefox VPN plugin from CyberGhost is it doesn't protect against some of the more common leaking issues such as WebRTC and Flash leaks.

 Your Firefox connection is then secure.
 One of the benefits of VPN.ac's Firefox VPN plugin is that it can help you beat Firewall and DPI issues.
-The Firefox VPN extension doesn't trigger alerts like a fully fledged VPN client might allowing you to beat certain restrictions.
+The Firefox VPN extension doesn't trigger alerts like a fully-fledged VPN client might allowing you to overcome certain restrictions.

 On top of that, you can use the one service on up to 6 devices at the same time so not only can you secure Firefox via their VPN extension but you can also shore up the security of your other devices too.

-ibVPN rounds up my selection of best VPN services for use with Firefox.
-They're another premium provider that offers a good Firefox VPN extension which mirrors their main app.
+ibVPN is yet another service with a reliable Firefox extension.
+They're another premium provider that offers an extension which mirrors their full app.

 Simply select from one of their 47 countries or individual locations and connect.
 Your Firefox connection is then secure.
 Even websites that don't employ HTTPs are protected over your portion of the connection.